learn-co-students/js-jquery-event-listeners-readme-v-000/README.md

 });
 ```

 We use `on` to bind an event to the HTML element we selected (in this case `h1`).
 The `on` function takes an argument of the name of the event you want the user to take.
 Whenever that event happens, the code inside the function will run.

-Sometimes you will see `live` in place of on, but they behave in the exact same way, and `on` is used much more frequently.

 ### load